Diabetes and your Mouth

 - Do not smoke.
 Smoking can make mouth problems worse.
 Smoking further increases your risk of mouth problems such as gum disease and thrush.
 Nicotine and other chemicals in cigarettes and cigars can also cause lung damage and other health problems.
-Ask your healthcare provider for information if you currently smoke and need help to quit.
+Ask your care team provider for information if you currently smoke and need help to quit.
 E-cigarettes or smokeless tobacco still contain nicotine.
-Talk to your healthcare provider before you use these products
+Talk to your care team provider before you use these products.

 - You have mouth problems that get worse.

 - You have questions or concerns about your condition or care.